alexmullins/dsa/README.md

 }
 ```

 One thing to notice is that `if *p` check.
-That corresponds to the `-p` parallel flag and controls whether the server creates SSH connections on the main goroutine vs a background goroutine.
-This will be important when we get to the attack section in a bit.
+That corresponds to the `-p` flag and controls whether the server performs the SSH handshake on the main goroutine vs a background goroutine.
+Many online examples use the former.
+The `-p` flag will show the difference a blocking operation can have on the performance of a networked server in the attack section later.

 ### The Client